rhboot/shim/SBAT.md

 #### Generation-Based Revocation Overview
 Metadata that includes the vendor, product family, product, component, version and generation are added to artifacts.
 This metadata is protected by the digital signature.
 New image authorization data structures, akin to the EFI_CERT_foo EFI_SIGNATURE_DATA structure (see Signature Database in UEFI specification), describe how this metadata can be incorporated into allow or deny lists.
 In a simple implementation, 1 SBAT entry with security generations could be used for each revocable boot module, replacing many image hashes with 1 entry with security generations.
 To minimize the size of EFI_CERT_SBAT, the signature owner field might be omitted, and recommend that either metadata use shortened names, or perhaps the EFI_CERT_SBAT contains a hash of the non-generation metadata instead of the metadata itself.

-Ideally, servicing of the image authorization databases would be updated to support replace of individual EFI_SIGNATURE_DATA items.
+Ideally, servicing of the image authorization databases would be updated to support replacement of individual EFI_SIGNATURE_DATA items.
 However, if we assume that new UEFI variable(s) are used, to be serviced by 1 entity per variable (no sharing), then the existing, in-market SetVariable(), without the APPEND attribute, could be used.
 Microsoft currently issues dbx updates exclusively with the APPEND attribute under the assumption that multiple entities might be servicing dbx.
 When a new revocation event takes place, rather than increasing the size of variables with image hashes, existing variables can simply be updated with new security generations, consuming no additional space.
 This constrains the number of entries to the number of unique boot components revoked, independent of generations revoked.
 The solution may support several major/minor versions, limiting revocation to build/security generations, perhaps via wildcards.

-While previously the APPEND attribute guaranteed that it is not possible to downgrade the set of revocations on a system using a previously signed variable update, this guarantee can also be accomplished by setting the EFI_VARIABLE_TIME_BASED_AUTHENTICATED_WRITE_ACCESS attribute.
+While previously the APPEND attribute guaranteed that it would not be possible to downgrade the set of revocations on a system using a previously signed variable update, this guarantee can also be accomplished by setting the EFI_VARIABLE_TIME_BASED_AUTHENTICATED_WRITE_ACCESS attribute.
 This will verify that the timestamp value of the signed data is later than the current timestamp value associated with the data currently stored in that variable.

 #### Generation-Based Revocation Scenarios